Myeongwol Elementary School

-Myeongwol Elementary School is a former school and now cafe and gallery in Myeongwol-ri, Hallim-eup, Jeju City, South Korea.
+Myeongwol Elementary School is a former school and then a cafe and gallery in Myeongwol-ri, Hallim-eup, Jeju City, South Korea.
+It has since ceased operating as such in January 2025.

 The school operated as a local elementary school from 1955 until March 1993.
 After the school closed, the facilities were used for events and celebrations.
 In 2018, the local Myeongwol-ri Village Association acquired an interest-free loan to renovate the facilities.
 It was permanently converted into a cafe and gallery that maintained the original name of the school, as a tribute to its role in the community.
 It opened in September 2018, and has since become a popular tourist attraction.

 Each room is named as if it is a classroom; as an example, the cafe room is called "Coffee Class".
 Other rooms include a stationary store and a gallery.
 Nostalgic goods and candies from the times that the school operated are sold.
 Each Monday, a flea market is held on the facilities.
 Pop-up stores have been hosted in the building, with one from the company Polaroid being hosted in March 2022.
 Outside the main building, there is a garden and playground.

 Profits from building are used to improve the overall village.